textgain/grasp/README.md

 # Grasp.py – Explainable AI

 **Grasp** is a lightweight AI toolkit for Python, with tools for data mining, natural language processing (NLP), machine learning (ML) and network analysis.
-It has 300+ fast and essential algorithms, with ~25 lines of code per function, self-explanatory function names, no dependencies, bundled into one well-documented file: [grasp.py](https://github.com/textgain/grasp) (200KB).
+It has 300+ fast and essential algorithms, with ~25 lines of code per function, self-explanatory function names, no dependencies, bundled into one well-documented file: [grasp.py](https://github.com/textgain/grasp) (215KB).
+Or install with [pip](https://pip.pypa.io/en/stable/getting-started), including language models (25MB):

-**Grasp** is developed by [Textgain](https://textgain.com), a language tech company that uses AI for societal good.

-## Installation

-Install and update with [pip](https://pip.pypa.io/en/stable/getting-started):

 ```
 $ pip install git+https://github.com/textgain/grasp